Humayun Khan (soldier): Career

 Khan joined the United States Army and had planned on becoming a military lawyer.
 According to his father, one of his personal heroes was Arizona senator and former prisoner of war John McCain.
 Khan achieved the rank of captain.
 In 2004, Khan was assigned to the Headquarters and Headquarters Company of the 201st Forward Support Battalion, 1st Infantry Division in Vilseck, Germany.

 On 8 June 2004, 120 days into his tour of duty in Iraq, Khan was inspecting a guard post near Baqubah when a suspicious taxicab began approaching quickly.
 Ordering his subordinates away, Khan ran toward the vehicle and was killed when the bomb in it exploded.
 The car detonated before it could reach the installation gates or the nearby mess hall where hundreds of soldiers were eating.
 The blast also killed the two occupants of the vehicle and two Iraqi bystanders.

-On 15 June, Khan was buried at Arlington National Cemetery.
-His grave became a frequent destination for visitors to Arlington National Cemetery, who left flowers, US flags, and letters of support.
+On 15 June, Khan was buried at Arlington National Cemetery in Section 60, grave 7986.
+His grave became a frequent destination for visitors who left flowers, US flags, and letters of support.

 Legacy

 The first University of Virginia graduate to die in combat since the Vietnam War, Khan was honored by two university ceremonies.
 Khan was also posthumously awarded the Bronze Star Medal and the Purple Heart.
 Khan was also honored by the Virginia General Assembly, which passed a resolution noting "with great sadness the loss of a courageous and patriotic American."

 In December 2015, Hillary Clinton, a presidential candidate in the 2016 United States presidential election, spoke about Khan's service praising him as "the best of America".

 In 2018, Representative Tom Garrett introduced a bill that would name a Charlottesville, Virginia post office after Khan.
 Both houses of the 115th United States Congress unanimously passed the bill, and President Trump signed it into law on 21 December 2018.
-A joint statement by the senators from Virginia Tim Kaine and Mark Warner said, "With the dedication of [the Captain Humayun Khan Post Office], we're showing the Khan family that we're forever grateful for his service and sacrifice for our country".
+A joint statement by Virginia senators, Tim Kaine and Mark Warner, said, "With the dedication of [the Captain Humayun Khan Post Office], we're showing the Khan family that we're forever grateful for his service and sacrifice for our country".
 The post office was officially renamed on 9 September 2019 during a ceremony attended by Kaine and other politicians.